-(Introductory Mathematics knowledge recommended).
+(Introductory Mathematics knowledge essential).

 For more information, please download our Course Outline.